tombye/trexit/_posts/2017-07-16-the-river-meuse.markdown

 ![The river meuse crossed by a stone bridge](https://github.com/tombye/trexit/raw/gh-pages/assets/images/meuse-with-bridge.jpg)

-As you walk the path you see how big a part of the area it is.
+As you walk the path you see how important to the area it is.
 Apart from all the people fishing from its banks, it's also a route for small boats.
 Locks appear regularly so you often find yourself watching as the boats go through.

 ![A boat sailing into the distance on the river meuse](https://github.com/tombye/trexit/raw/gh-pages/assets/images/meuse-with-boat-in-distance.jpg)